 - Robert Östling, Stockholm University, Sweden

+This year's workshop is jointly financed by itec and the CENTAL.
 The workshop series has been previously financed by the Centre for Language Technology (University of Gothenburg), the SweLL project (University of Gothenburg) and the Swedish Research Council's conference grant.
-Currently the funding comes from Språkbanken-Text and the L2 profiling project.
+The workshop has also received funding from Språkbanken-Text and the L2 profiling project.